liblouis/liblouis.github.io/_posts/2024-03-04-liblouis-release-3.29.0.md

 ## New features

+-   There is a new uncontracted braille for Lao thanks to Aikeo Koomanivong, disability service center in Lao PDR DSC.
 -   There is a new uncontracted braille table to read classical Greek characters according to the technical document B12-1 by the Spanish Braille Commission, thanks to Iván Novegil.

 ## Bug fixes